Web Site User’s Guide for Pathway Tools-Based Web Sites

 Overlaying exprimental data can be done at any zoom level.
 Once the data are uploaded and overlayed, zooming out or in can be done, and the corresponding highlighting will be adjusted accordingly.

-The tooltips for highlighted objects show the experimental data.
-The data displayed changes during an animation.
+The tooltips for highlighted objects show the experimental data if one selects the “Omics” button in the tooltip.

 Flux Balance Analysis (FBA) is a computational method for simulating an organism’s metabolic network.
 Metabolic models based on FBA depict a steady-state condition of a cell.
 Among the components of the simulation are the biochemical reactions in the organism’s metabolic network, the metabolites utilized by the organism as nutrients, the compounds secreted by the organism, and the biomass metabolites synthesized by the metabolic network.
 The nutrients are the inputs to the metabolic machinery, and the secretions and biomass metabolites are the outputs of that machinery.